 You must also:

-- have a job offer directly related to your program of study.
+- You must have a job offer directly related to your program of study.

-- have been a full-time student in the US for at least one academic year.
+- You must have been a full-time student in the US for at least one academic year. **Enrollment at ALI or another English language school is NOT considered as part of the one academic year requirement.
 (If your graduate program requires all enrolled students to get work experience in the first academic year, you are then eligible during your first year.)

-- be making normal progress toward degree completion and be in good academic standing.
+- You must be making normal progress toward degree completion and be in good academic standing.

 CPT for Thesis or Dissertation